-All nursing classes must be passed with an average of a C. After level 1, each of the semesters are divided into 3 five week nursing courses with a clinical component.
-Issues in Nursing is a 14 week course.
-In order to progress from one five-week course to the next or one semester to the next, the student must achieve an average of a C in each course.
+All nursing classes must be passed with an average of a C. After level 1, each of the semesters are divided into two seven week nursing courses with a clinical component.
+Pharmacology I, II, Advanced Health Assessment, and Issues in Nursing are all 14 week course.
+In order to progress from one seven week course to the next or one semester to the next, the student must achieve an average of a C in each course.
 At the end of each course there may be a comprehensive final exam.
 Grades in nursing classes are computed on the basis of total points accumulated divided by total points possible to establish a percentage, which is converted to a letter grade according to scale.
 No grades are rounded up or down during the semester or at the end of the semester for final calculation of the grade average.